Azure/azure-sdk/docs/java/introduction.md

 {% include requirement/MUST id="java-models-fluent" %} provide a fluent setter API to configure the model class, where each `set` method should `return this`.
 This allows chaining of set operations.

-{% include requirement/MUST id="java-models-fluent" %} override ALL `set` methods when extending a fluent type to return the extended type.
+{% include requirement/MUST id="java-models-fluent" %} override all `set` methods when extending a fluent type to return the extended type.
 This allows chaining of `set` operations on the sub-class.

 ```java
 @Fluent